jewel/clearskies/protocol/core.md

 ------------------

 Each read-write peer needs to keep a persistent database of all the files in a share.
-The database has a "version" attribute, which is a double-precision floating-point unix timestamp representing the last time anything has changed in the database.
+The database has a "revision" attribute, which is a 64-bit unsigned integer that is incremented any time something changes in the database.
+A new, empty database should be revision 0.

 The following fields are tracked for each file: